sokartema/gitbook-plugin-jazer/test/testingplugin.md

 $ npm link
 ```

+`npm  link` iniside a package folder will create a globally-installed symbolic link
+from `prefix/package-name` to the current folder

-The in your book's folder:
+Then in your book's folder:

 ```
 $ npm link gitbook-plugin-<plugin's name>